Accessibility and Accommodations

 - English language learners (ELLs) have diverse learning needs and styles

 - All ELLs are capable of making progress toward English language proficiency

-- ELLs must acquire discipline-specific language practices that enable them to produce, interpret and effectively collaborate on content-related, grade-appropriate tasks
+- ELLs must acquire discipline-specific language practices that enable them to interpret and produce language to effectively collaborate on content-related, grade-appropriate tasks

 WIDA provides guidelines for how to best support students taking ACCESS for ELLs through the Accessibility and Accommodations Supplement.
 WIDA developed the supplement to help educators understand and use the test administration considerations, universal tools, and accommodations for individual ELLs in order to produce valid assessment results.